We use optional Google and Meta marketing cookies to measure which ads lead to sign-ups. You can reject them and still use EasyInvois. Privacy details

 2. Integrate Your Accounting Software Directly with the API

 Large companies with in-house IT teams often build a direct integration between their ERP and the MyInvois API.
-This is technically the most tightly coupled solution but requires significant development effort — you need to handle OAuth 2.0 authentication, UBL 2.1 schema transformation, error handling, retry logic, digital signing, and ongoing maintenance as LHDN updates the API.
+This is technically the most tightly coupled solution but requires significant development effort — you need to handle OAuth 2.0 authentication, UBL 2.1 schema transformation, error handling, retry logic, and ongoing maintenance as LHDN updates the API.
+Choose a currently supported document version and confirm its signing requirements in the latest MyInvois SDK.
 LHDN provides a free sandbox at preprod-api.myinvois.hasil.gov.my for testing before going live.

 3. Use a Middleware Solution